kolkhis/tech-notes/windows/batch-scripts.md

 The `@echo off` disables the actual commands themselves from being printed to the terminal, only the output of the commands will be printed.

+The `pause` at the end is so that the output can be inspected if running the script from the GUI (e.g., double clicking on `disconnect_samba.bat`).
+Without a `pause`, it would not hang to let you read the output.

 ## Special Variables